betaflight/betaflight.com/docs/wiki/release/Betaflight-4-5-Release-Notes.md

 Angle mode is a lot snappier, due to `angle_feedforward`.
 High angle P values, which used to cause oscillation, are no longer needed.
 At P values which do not oscillate, the responsiveness to stick inputs is much quicker, so there's no need for high angle P anymore.

-Angle mode also now uses the user's RC Rate settings to determine stick feel, facilitating the transition to Acro or Horizon.
-Angle no longer has its own specific stick configuration; the old expo commands are not there any more.
-It will feel very different from before, but makes the transition to Horizon and Acro much smoother.
+Angle mode now uses the user's RC Rate settings to determine stick feel, facilitating the transition to Acro or Horizon.
+Angle no longer has its own specific stick configuration via the old angle expo commands.
+Angle mode users can use Rates Profiles to store up to four different Rates configurations for use in angle mode, and swap in-flight.
+The center sensitivity value in Angle Mode is shown in the lower right corner of Configurator's  Rates Graph.
+For more information about setting Rates, see [PR 12231](https://github.com/betaflight/betaflight/pull/12231).

+Angle Mode will feel very different from before, partly because the stick response is so much quicker, and partly because the rates curve method is very different.
+Once re-configured, the new method makes the transition to Horizon and Acro much smoother.

 Angle Mode is now 'earth referenced' by default.
 This means that a pure yaw stick input, while pitched forward, will result in a perfectly coordinated turn.
 This code, by Chris Rosser, mixes in exactly the right amount of roll so that the horizon stays 'level' in the camera.
 It also helps stabilise the quad during fast yaw inputs in Angle mode and improves GPS Rescue.